Alexander KadyrovAlex Kadyrov

 6. Post across several more platforms

-Seventeen distinct steps.
-Four hours of work.
-Each one could fail independently.
+Seventeen distinct steps, four hours of work.
+Each one a potential failure point.

 No spec would have captured all seventeen — not because the client was hiding anything, but because they had been doing it so long they'd stopped seeing the individual steps.
 They saw "publishing."
 It took watching the process to see seventeen separate failure points.